 Don't have time for porn?
-Just hit the nudity overlay on your augmented reality interface; ahhh, now that's better.
+Just turn on the nudity overlay on your augmented reality interface.

 You could choose to overlay credit ratings, sexual preferences, income, Tinder profiles, or fetish information.
 Anything available online is game, and in today's post-privacy world fueled by artificial intelligence, Google and dark web search engines will serve up just about anything you ask.
 Tomorrows target-rich environment (hint: you're the target) will combine unlimited data, Internet of Things (IoT), artificial reality and more.
 They may completely break down the last vestiges of privacy for those who can't afford to protect themselves.

 Maybe not though.
 Maybe privacy in the future will be totally protected for everyone.
 You believe that, right?
 Of course you do. :-)*